 - Hijackers can’t hold your data for ransom

-Online security is handled just as diligently by both Amazon and our own James Publishing & Attorney Marketing team.
+Online security is handled just as diligently by both Amazon and our own James Attorney Marketing & Attorney Marketing team.
 Our internal team provides 24/7, unlimited IT support after migrating your law firm to the cloud, which encompasses:

 - One-hour response time (simply call our 800 number, send an email, or submit a ticket—we respond to 90% of requests within 60 minutes)